SoftwareEngineeringToolDemos/ICSE-2013-LASE/README.md

 # ICSE-2013-LASE
-an example-based program transformation tool for locating and applying systematic edits
+An example-based program transformation tool for locating and applying systematic edits

 ***